 Offering convenient payment options can make it easier for renters to pay their rent on time.
 Consider accepting online payments, automatic withdrawals, or mobile payments.
-Make sure your payment options are easy to use and accessible to all renters, regardless of their technological proficiency.
+Make sure your are easy to use and accessible to all renters, regardless of their technological proficiency.
 You can also consider offering your residents a discounted rate or some other incentive for paying rent early.

 Send payment reminders

 Sending payment reminders can help prevent late or missed rent payments.
 Send reminders via email, text message, and/or resident app a few days before rent is due, and again on the due date if payment has not been received.
 Consider , such as a discount on rent or a small gift card.